VojtechStep/rocq-prover.org/data/tutorials/guides/1_00_opam_using.md

 opam pin add rocq-prover $NEW_VERSION
 ```

-To ensure that installation was successful, check that `rocqc -v` prints the expected version of Rocq.
+To ensure that installation was successful, check that `rocq -v` prints the expected version of Rocq.

 ### Installing RocqIDE